 Member participation is crucial for reviews.
-The more people are involved in reviewing, the more opinions are represented.
-Just as importantly, having more people involved means that stories pass through review more quickly - which is good for everyone.
+The more people are involved in reviewing, the more different opinions are represented.
+Having more people involved also means that stories pass through review more quickly – which is good for everyone.
 If you are an active reviewer, why not go and check out a story?

-Or, if you are a writer, take the plunge and submit a story for review (and when you do, remember: Put one in, take one out.
+Or, if you are a writer, take the plunge and submit a story for review; and when you do, please remember: Put one in, take one out.

 By submitting a story for review, you are asking nine other members to read and evaluate it.
 So why not do for the other authors who have a story in review what you'd like other reviewers to do for you: check out one of the stories already in review and give it a read.